plain-text-blogger-theme/plain-text-blogger-theme/README.md

 It is minimalist.
 No title or date is displayed.
 Text is in a monospaced font and is not supposed to use decorations, hyperlinks, images, or even non-ASCII characters.

-Where I can use decorations, I am obsessed with displaying formulas nicely; I start using HTML tags, Unicode characters, or finally introducing MathJax, and I can't concentrate on writing.
+Where I can use decorations, I become obsessed with displaying mathematical formulas nicely; I start using HTML tags, Unicode characters, or finally introducing MathJax, and I can't concentrate on writing.
 Therefore I need such a theme.